-30 years after they were first published, the Culture novels of Iain M Banks are more popular than ever.
+Over three decades after they were first published, the Culture novels of Iain M Banks are more popular than ever.

 Our first image of Iain M Banks’s Culture universe is a man drowning in sewage: a stark precedent for what was to come.
 And 30 years after its first publication, Consider Phlebas remains a novel grimily opposed to the shiny rocketships and derring-do of most space opera.
 Banks broke the genre apart, and with a little inspiration from M John Harrison and Ursula Le Guin (and some outright theft from Larry Niven), he created a series of space opera novels that remains unmatched.

-But for all his mastery of high-octane action sequences, and the sheer invention of his Big Dumb Objects, Banks’s science fiction – credited to M Banks, his fiction going without the middle initial – has lasted because his deft balance of galactic scope with human-scale stories.
+But for all his mastery of high-octane action sequences, and the sheer invention of his Big Dumb Objects, Banks’s science fiction – credited to M Banks, his literary fiction going without the middle initial – has lasted because of his deft balance of galactic scope with human-scale stories.
 Stories of loss, grief, rebirth and self-discovery are the core of the best Culture novels.
 He did not write sci-fi and literary novels – he was a master of storytelling that combined both.

 These are my top five Culture novels, but I could have included at least five more.
 I’d put Use of Weapons at six, which might perplex fans of Banks at his most gung-ho.
 Seven would be short-story collection The State of the Art, which contains only brief glimpses of the Culture.
 Matter (eight), Inversions (nine) and Surface Detail (10) all have their own strengths, but lack the genius of Banks at his best – which I think you’ll find here: